agersant/gbvsr-frame-meter/README.md

 # GBVSR Frame Meter

 This project is a mod for `Granblue Fantasy Versus: Rising`.
-It adds an on-screen display of character frame data during training, similar to the frame meter from `Street Fighter 6`.
+It adds an on-screen display of character frame data during training and replays, similar to the frame meter from `Street Fighter 6`.
 This can be used to easily analyze gameplay situations, find frametraps or troubleshoot combos.

 https://github.com/agersant/gbvsr-frame-meter/assets/817256/4fa609c1-3383-4f92-ac72-cfc3e0756ec5

 ## Installation